 Check it out.

-Well-aerated, loamy soil is best and should contain rich organic matter, be extremely fertile, and supplemented with the recommended minerals if necessary to ensure plants will have exactly what they need through the growing season.
+Well-aerated, loamy soil is best and should contain rich organic matter, be extremely fertile, and be supplemented with the recommended minerals and nitrogen-rich fertilizer if necessary to ensure plants will have exactly what they need through the growing season.

 According to extensive tests that were performed from 1975-1977, “soil moisture should not go below 80% of total moisture capacity during hemp ontogenesis.”

 Any crop is subject to pests and disease, and hemp is no exception.
 Keep in mind when learning how to grow hemp, that it is subject to a number of different garden pests and pathogens.